GoogleCloudPlatform/community/tutorials/cloud-storage-infinite-compose/index.md

     return final_blob
 ```

-The `delete_objects_concurrent` function is pretty trivial, using fire-and-forget delete tasks in an Executor.
-A more robust implementation might check the Futures from the submitted tasks.
-The short sleep helps to avoid a [thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem) and ensure that we don't get our deletes throttled.
+The `delete_objects_concurrent` function is very simple, using fire-and-forget delete tasks in an executor.
+A more robust implementation might check the futures
+from the submitted tasks.
+The short sleep helps to avoid a [thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem) and ensure that your delete
+operations aren't throttled.

 ```python
 def delete_objects_concurrent(blobs, executor, client) -> None: